KonstantinosBarmpas/Good-Bad-Zombie/README.md

 # **The Good, The Bad And The Zombie**

-## [NTUA-ECE] Project for "Programming Techinques" at National Technical University of Athens department of Electrical and Computer Engineering.
+## Project for "Programming Techinques" at National Technical University of Athens department of Electrical and Computer Engineering.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)